faheemjmi-2024/Portfolio-Website/README.md

-This is the personal website made with the HTML and CSS.
+This is the personal website made with the HTML, CSS and JavaScript.
 In this, I have presented myself.
 Made with the help of CodeWithHarry.